Forceu/barcodebuddy-documentation/docs/setup.rst

 Webserver setup
 """""""""""""""""

 This guide is written for a Debian based server, including Ubuntu.
-If you already have a webserver setup, you can skip this section.
+If you already have a webserver setup, please make sure to have a look at the `Nginx example file <https://github.com/Forceu/barcodebuddy/blob/master/example/nginxConfiguration.conf>`_.

 Installing NGINX
 ------------------